SamSverko/dev-learning/mongodb.md

 ```
 - Expressive lookup allows us to apply aggregation pipelines to data before the data is joined.
 - `let` allows us to declare variables in our pipeline, referring to document fields in our source collection.

+#### Basic deletes

+- We have two delete options `deleteOne` and `deleteMany`.
+- A delete query is technically a write operation.
+- Collection data will be changed.
+- Indexes will be updated.
+- Entries in the `oplog` will be added.
+- Natural order means the order in which documents were inserted.